cajuncoding/PdfTemplating.XslFO/README.md

 **NOTES:**
 * Because the original FO.Net hasn't been updated in so long, I wanted to make sure that this solution contained a stable version.
 Therefore, I've cloned the working stable version that I've used in several projects and included here in this project.
+** BUT this version is not supported and there will be no enhancements, bug-fixees, etc. going forward.!** *We strongly encourage the use of the new PDF-as-a-service (de-coupled) use of ApacheFOP.Serverless implementation approach.*

 * I've also updated the included version to target and compile as a .Net Standard 2.0 project for greater compatibility.
 Though some feedback from the community is that FO.Net may have underlying dependencies on Windows specific Dlls and therefore may